HelloYeew/helloyeew-lab-computer-programming-i/README.md

-# helloyeew-lab-computer-programming-i
+# HelloYeew's Labortory of Computer Programming I

-All of my files from Laboratory Computer Programming I in SKE first term year 1.
+All of my python files from Laboratory Computer Programming I in SKE first term year 1.

+In this repo I put everything in this course into this repo (PDF problem too)